datalad/datalad-remake/examples/fmriprep-singularity/README.md

-# Use case: running fMRIprep in a singularity container
+# Use case: running fMRIPrep in a singularity container

-This example demonstrates how to run fMRIprep on a single subject of a BIDS dataset using a singularity container.
+This example demonstrates how to run fMRIPrep on a single subject of a BIDS dataset using a singularity container.
 Specifically, the singularity container used in this example is `bids-fmriprep--24.1.0` and comes from the [ReproNim containers collection](https://github.com/ReproNim/containers).

 The example comprises the following files:
 - `fmriprep-singularity` template